Blake-Madden/tinyexpr-plusplus/README.md

 - Added `set_constant()` function to find and update the value of a constant (custom) variable by name.
 - Added `get_constant()` function to return the value of a constant (custom) variable by name.
 - Binary search is now used to look up custom variables and functions (small optimization).
-- When compiling an expression, you no longer need to specify the number custom functions/variables; it will deduce that for you.
+- You no longer need to specify the number of arguments for custom functions; it will deduce that for you.
 - The position of an error when evaluating an expression is now managed by the `te_parser` class and accessible via `get_last_error_position()`.
 - The position of aforementioned error is now 0-indexed (not 1-indexed); -1 indicates that there was no error.
 - Added `success()` function to indicate if the last parse succeeded or not.